btargac/excel-parser-processor/README.md

 $ npm run start-renderer-dev
 ```

-After running this command, you'll see a webpack process watching your filesi after a new renderer.bundle.js is generated
+After running this command, you'll see a webpack process watching your files after a new renderer.bundle.js is generated
 you can refresh the excel parser processor app window with `cmd + R` or `ctrl + R` depending on your system.

 To generate binaries on your computer after your development is completed, you can run;